carrieyanyi/pycounts_c_yy/README.md

 ## License

 `pycounts_c_yy` was created by Carrie Yan.
-It is licensed under the terms of the BSD 3-Clause license.
+It is licensed under the terms of the BSD 3-Clause and MIT license.

 ## Credits